-From our weathered-softened peaks, you can see our fiery younger sister park to the south, El Pinacate y Grand Desierto de Altar, located in the Mexican state of Sonora.
+From our weathered-softened peaks, you can see our fiery younger sister park to the south, El Pinacate y Gran Desierto de Altar, located in the Mexican state of Sonora.
 Like many sisters, Organ Pipe Cactus and Pinacate share a family resemblance--but with some dramatic differences.